axemonkey/blog.clivemurray.com/src/posts/2022/clives-album-of-the-year-2021.md

 tags: ['post', 'Albums of the Years', 'Music']
 excerpt: Are you still out there?
 Hello?
 What’s going on?
 ghost_header_image: aoty2021.jpg
+header_image_caption: 'Top row: Architects – For Those That Wish to Exist; Black Veil Brides – The Phantom Tomorrow; Buckcherry – Hellbound.
+Bottom row: Billie Eilish – Happier Than Ever; Evanescence – The Bitter Truth; Frost* – Day and Age'
 ---

 Are you still out there?
 Hello?
 What’s going on?